Skip to main content

 The Joy of What If

-I have a terrible sense of direction.
-I can’t overstate that.
-During the years I was living in the Bywater neighborhood in New Orleans, I walked everywhere.
-To stay on track and remain unlost, I came up with a ditty to keep the order of the streets straight.
+My second What If: During the years I was living in the Bywater neighborhood in New Orleans, I walked everywhere.
+Given my terrible sense of direction, I came up with a ditty to keep the order of the streets straight.
 “Ancient Charters decree the Royal Dauphine drink Burgundy on the Rampart of the castle until St. Claude rises from the dead, again.”

 Thus is the joy of what if.
 You can split open the fabric of reality and sew it into new cloth.
 That’s the experience of When We Were Murderous Time-Traveling Women.
 I do hope y’all will enjoy it. (it’s releasing on April Fool’s Day–how perfect is that?)